-The rapid evolution of business intelligence and analytics has transformed the way enterprises derive value from data.
-This heavy reliance on information has made managing data quality and ensuring data integrity a top priority for businesses.
-However, if data quality issues are not identiﬁed and validated at an early stage, bad data can lead to operational inefficiencies, financial losses, and missed opportunities.
+Data cleansing has made the reliance on data information manageable by maintaining data quality and keeping integrity a top priority for businesses.
+However, if data quality issues are not identiﬁed and validated at an early stage, it can lead to operational inefficiencies, financial losses, and missed opportunities.

 What is Data Cleansing and Why is it Important?

 Data cleansing, also known as data scrubbing or data cleaning, is the first step in the data preparation process.
-It involves identifying errors in a dataset and correcting them to ensure only high-quality data is transferred to the target systems.
+It involves identifying errors in a dataset and correcting them to ensure only high-quality and clean data is transferred to the target systems.
 When data is coming from multiple sources, such as in a data warehouse, the need for cleansing data increases as the sources might have redundant data or incompatible data formats.
+For instance, many organizations collect data directly from customers through surveys and forms.
+Data processing and cleaning may be important to sort the data into a single format.
+In this case, lead cleansing software and Salesforce data cleansing tools can be extremely helpful for general data sorting and cleaning.
+Another relevant example could be data cleaning in data analysis, which could help an analyst find meaningful patterns in clean, validated data to support business decisions.

 Moreover, given the increasing reliance on information systems and technology for deriving strategic business insights, poor data quality increases an organization’s exposure to risk.
 Hence, to remain competitive in today’s dynamic business environment, it is essential to get rid of data inconsistencies.
 Therefore, enterprises must employ a rigorous data cleansing process to ensure that their data assets are accurate, timely, and complete.